ijustwanthighergrade/Python-data-analysis/README.md

 Use vscode open the terminal, and make sure the termial path is on project path, then type "git pull" on the terminal. p.s. don't type "" on terminal.

+If there's any problem please tell me - Dai Yun Wu